allianz/ng-aquila/projects/ng-aquila/src/data-display/data-display.md

 ### Expert: Variations and sizes

-By default expert the size of the data display is set to medium.
+By default, expert data display size is set to medium.
 There is a more condensed size that can be set using `size="small"`.

 <!-- example(data-display-expert) -->
 </div>